 Do It Early

-Of all the things you need to know about short sale inspections in Washington DC and North Carolina, this one probably causes the most debate.
+Of all the things you need to know about short sale inspections in Charlotte, this one probably causes the most debate.
 Should you spend money on inspections when you don’t even know whether your offer will be accepted?
 Or should you wait until you know the money won’t be wasted, but when the opportunity for bargaining leverage has passed?

 Many times, the buyer’s agent will request that the buyer is allowed to inspect the property after the lender’s short sale approval, thus allowing the buyer to back out if the inspection turns up too many troubling issues.
 The problem here is that, at this late hour, the inspection is sometimes rushed, and the buyer’s negotiating leverage has slipped away.